magento/magento2-functional-testing-framework/docs/tips-tricks.md

 `contains()` ignores whitespace while `text()` accounts for it.

 **Why?**
-If you are comparing text wihtin a selector and have an unexpected space, or a blank line above or below the string, `text()` will fail while the `contains(text())` format will catch it.
+If you are comparing text within a selector and have an unexpected space, or a blank line above or below the string, `text()` will fail while the `contains(text())` format will catch it.
 In this scenario `text()` is more exacting.
 Use it when you need to be very precise about what is getting compared.

 <span style="color:green">